ye-kyaw-thu/myG2P/README.md

 We developed this myG2P (Myanmar Grapheme-to-Phoneme) dictionary for [VoiceTra](http://voicetra.nict.go.jp/en/index.html) (Multilingual Speech Translation Application) Myanmar language project of [NICT](http://www.nict.go.jp/en/), Japan (during 2014-2015).
 We mainly used MLC (Myanmar Language Commission) dictionary words.
 Please cite the ICCA 2015 paper and/or COLING 2016 paper, if you use myG2P dictionary.
 Please cite PACLING 2015 paper, if you are talking about sentence level grapheme-to-phoneme conversion of Myanmar language.

 ## Grapheme to Phoneme Mapping

+The Myanmar Language Commission (MLC) Pronunciation Dictionary can be used as a basis for pronunciation mapping.
+We found it necessary to extend the dictionary with foreign pronunciations.
+In the proposed mapping table there are 23 phonetic symbols for 33 consonants (some consonants share the same pro- nunciation, for example “ဒ”, “ဓ”, “ဍ” and “ဎ” in Table1), 87 vowels combinations and 20 special symbols for foreign word pronunciations.
+Characters are grouped according to their pronunciation; the groups are unaspirated, aspirated, voiced and nasal and are shown in Table 1.
+Many Myanmar syllables containing un-aspirated and aspirated consonants are pronounced as voiced consonants depending on the neighboring context.
+Some foreign pronunciations have to be expressed by special vowel combinations because Myanmar pronunciations do not include some pronunciations.
+See Table 3.
+MLC dictionary was extended by de ning 26 more symbols to include phoneme mappings for foreign words for example, the Myanmar phonetic rep- resentation of the foreign name “Alex” “အဲလက်(စ်)” is e:le’S (here, S is for (စ်)) and “Swift” “ဆွစ်(ဖ်)(ထ်)” is hswi’HPHT (here, HP is for (ဖ်) and HT is for (ထ်)).

 <!-- ![consonant-grapheme-to-phoneme](https://github.com/ye-kyaw-thu/myG2P/blob/master/figure4readme/consonant-g2p-smallsize.png) -->

 <p align="center">